 Borrowing profile does not include potential calls on LOBO borrowing.
-Amount includes PFI

-Council controllable reserves only
+Amount includes PFI Council controllable reserves only

-- 66. The increasing General Fund CFR is due to the Council's programme of capital investment funded by Council resources, with investment in local infrastructure leading this requirement.
-The HRA CFR increase is driven by investment in new and existing dwelling stock. - 67.
-To compare the Council's actual borrowing against an alternative strategy, table 10 also shows a liability benchmark which calculates the lowest risk level of borrowing.
+- 74. The increasing General Fund CFR is due to the Council's programme of capital investment funded by Council resources, with investment in local infrastructure leading this requirement.
+The HRA CFR increase is driven by investment in new and existing dwelling stock. - 75.
+To compare the Council's actual borrowing against an alternative strategy, Table 12 also shows a liability benchmark which calculates the lowest risk level of borrowing.
 This assumes the same CFR forecasts, but that cash and long-dated pooled fund balances are kept to a minimum level of £25m at each year-end to maintain sufficient liquidity but minimise credit risk.
-Thus the Council will take a low risk level approach for borrowing through the MTFF period.
+Thus the Council will take a low risk level approach for borrowing through the MTFF period. - 76.
+The liability benchmark is an important tool to help establish whether the Council is likely to be a long-term borrower or long-term investor in the future, and so shape its strategic focus and decision making.
+The liability benchmark itself represents an estimate of the cumulative amount of external borrowing the Council must hold to fund its current capital and revenue plans while keeping treasury investments at the minimum level required to manage day-to-day cash flow.